 Please remember that if you drive with a suspended or revoked license, you may be jailed for up to 1 year, and/or pay a fine of up to $5,000.

 DC or DC Metropolitan Area Residents

-To get your DC DMV driver license reinstated after it has been SUSPENDED, you may be able to pay your reinstatement fee online, or in person at any DC DMV service center.
+To get your DC DMV driver license reinstated after it has been SUSPENDED, you must pay your reinstatement fee online ONLY.
 If you are going to pay the reinstatement fee online, please note that DC DMV complies with federal regulations regarding the use of credit cards, so to utilize the online services and pay with a credit card, use browsers with minimum version requirements, such as: